 Your first place to start is with your statewide afterschool network.
-If your state doesn’t have an afterschool network, try the key contacts listed.
+If the link has changed, email us and let us know.

 Different vehicles and policies have been used across the nation to support afterschool programming.
 The Afterschool Alliance has compiled several examples of what exists in states across the country to provide you with inspiration and guidance as you work with other advocates and policy makers to advance the cause of afterschool.
 If you are looking to take on any of these types of projects in your state, you should begin by getting in touch with your statewide afterschool network.
 The state networks are established in almost every state to facilitate the kind of multi-level cooperation that can bring about these changes.